-QGrad is a graduate and professional association for lesbian, gay, bisexual, transgender, queer, and allied (LGBTQA+) students.
+QGrad is a graduate and professional association for lesbian, gay, bisexual, transgender, queer, and ally (LGBTQA+) students.
 QGrad hosts events and workshops on topics such as navigating workplace politics as a LGBT student, domestic violence awareness for same-sex partners, and other personal and professional development sessions.

 A social, political, and activist group for students in the School of Law that aspires to co-sponsor LGBT-related lectures, conferences, and other events with student organizations on campus and in the community.